These elegant Asiago Cheese Crisps are proof that three ingredients and ten minutes in the oven can result in something quite special.

-These crisps are incredibly easy to make for an afternoon snack, or serve them as an appetizer with your favorite crisp white wine.
-They’re also great with a bowl of soup (especially tomato soup!), crumbled over a salad, or as part of a charcuterie board!
+These crisps are incredibly easy to make for an afternoon snack, or you can serve them as an appetizer with your favorite white wine or beer.
+They’re also good with a bowl of soup (especially tomato soup!), crumbled over a salad, or as part of a charcuterie board!

 The best part?
-These cheese crisps come together in just minutes and require only a handful of ingredients.
-Whether you’re looking for a quick snack or an elegant appetizer, these Asiago Cheese Crisps will not disappoint.
+These cheese crisps come together in just minutes and require only three ingredients.
+Whether you’re looking for a quick snack or an elegant appetizer, these will not disappoint.

 Ingredient Notes